New Orleans DOT Physical |New Orleans DOT Physical

 - The 8-passenger vehicle you drive earns you a living.

 How Frequently Should You Take DOT Physicals?

 Well, that all depends on your first examination results.
 If you are generally clear of any of the conditions we listed above, your certificate of good health will be valid for two years.
 That lifespan can be cut by half if you suffer blood pressure complications.
-A test takes only 45 minutes to complete, and it costs only $85.
 You can always retake a failed DOT physical after treating whichever condition that disqualified you in the first place.

 Why Is It so Important to take a DOT physical in New Orleans?

 You cause real-life danger to road users, yourself and property when you drive while suffering acute pain.
 There are other health conditions that drastically impair a driver’s ability to focus, stay alert and respond to road hazards proactively.
 The DOT physical examination is purely meant to access drivers and determine that they aren’t suffering from any of the following impairing conditions: